Grumpy-Kat/DialogueTreeCreator/README.md

-# DialogueTreeCreator
+# Dialogue Tree Creator
-Simple tool that generates JSON from dialogue tree to be used for The100FanGame
+Simple tool that allows you to visually create a dialogue tree and export it to JSON to use in other projects.